-By the time the study ended, 99.36% of the total material flows of the system had been successfully included.
-The inflows that have been not included in the model, are related to small parts and pieces that are difficult to be inventoried (e.g. nuts, bolts, washers, small parts...).
+By the time the study ended, 99.9% of the total material flows of the system had been successfully included.
+The inflows that have been not included in the model, are related to small parts and pieces that are difficult to be inventoried (e.g., nuts, bolts, washers, small parts...).
 From previous Siemens Gamesa experiences, it is known that these parts do not have relevant environmental contribution in the results.
 In addition, all the energy flows incurred in Siemens Gamesa manufacturing plants have also been included in the analysis.
 Regarding data quality, the environmental impact of the processes where other generic data were used, is below 10% of the overall environmental impact from the whole product system.

-From these primary data, when creating the life cycle model of the analyzed system Ecoinvent 3.5 life cycle inventories database has been used.
+From these primary data, when creating the life cycle model of the analyzed system Ecoinvent 3.8 (cutoff) life cycle inventories database has been used.
 Ecoinvent is the most well-known LCA database worldwide used by around 4,500 users in more than 40 countries.
 This database contains international industrial life cycle inventory data on energy supply, resource extraction, material supply, chemicals, metals, agriculture, waste management services, and transport services.
 Ecoinvent is the world's leading supplier of consistent and transparent life cycle inventory (LCI) data of known quality.

-All the data used to create the life cycle model of the electricity generated by an onshore wind farm using SG 2.6-114 wind turbines, reflect the technology currently used by the manufacturer and are considered representative for the period of validity of this EPD.
-In the points of the study where impact allocation was required, physical allocation criteria was used to resolve multifunctionality issues, as recommended by the PCR.
+All the data used to create the life cycle model of the electricity generated by an onshore wind farm using SG 6.2-170 / SG 6.6-170 wind turbines, reflect the technology currently used by the manufacturer and are considered representative for the period of validity of this EPD.

-In the manufacturing stage of the wind turbine, two different manufacturing centers required physical criteria to allocate their global impacts to every produced component, given the fact that they produce components not only for the SG 2.6-114 wind turbine but also for other machines.
-These centers were Valencia power converters (electrical cabinets), and Ágreda (Rotor/Nacelle assembly).
+In the points of the study where impact allocation was required, physical allocation criteria was used to resolve multifunctionality issues, as recommended by the relevant PCR of the International EPD® System concerning this product category.
+In the manufacturing stage of the wind turbine, the annual environmental aspects of every production center were divided between the total units of components manufactured during that year in every specific location, in order to obtain the allocated impacts per wind turbine.
+Three different manufacturing centers required more detailed mass criteria to allocate their global impacts to every produced component, given the fact that they produce components not only for the SG 5.X wind turbines but also for other machines.
+These centers were Reinosa (electrical generators), Vagos (blade manufacturing) and Ágreda (Rotor/Nacelle assembly).

 In the next sections, the scope of the study and the data sources used are further detailed for every of the different stages that compose the life cycle of the generated and distributed energy.